 Persons convicted of certain crimes, including drug use, and those who violate U.S. immigration law are inadmissible to the United States.
 They must obtain a waiver of their ineligibility to enter the United States.
 At the present time, U.S. law states that any foreign national of any country, not just Bermuda, who has committed an excludable offense under the U.S. Immigration and Nationality Act remains permanently ineligible to enter the United States.
 There is currently no provision in U.S. law to overcome this ineligibility due to the issuance of a “Certificate of Rehabilitation” or any other such document.

 However, individuals with ineligibilities are able to apply for waivers from the Department of Homeland Security (DHS) through the U.S. Consulate.
-If approved by DHS, individuals may be granted visas for travel to the United States.
+If the waiver is approved by DHS, individuals may be granted visas for travel to the United States.

 All applicants must: